 Upon the specific request of a presiding officer, the Secretary of the Senate or the Clerk of the House, the executive director or office director shall release to that requestor information on the number and status of bills, amendments and orders not yet released, as requested by the presiding officer.
 Notwithstanding the confidentiality provisions, each Leader, the Secretary of the Senate and the Clerk of the House, and only those individuals, must be given sufficient access to the amendment tracking system for the limited purpose of generating summary reports showing the number of unreleased floor amendments filed by Legislators that relate to impending action on bills in the House and the Senate, the House or Senate designation of the floor amendments and the bills to which the floor amendments relate.
-The summary reports must exclude any floor amendment that the sponsor has indicated, to the Revisor of Statutes, is to remain confidential until the sponsor specifically authorizes its release.
-Furthermore, the summary reports must exclude amendments relate to bills for which the total number of unreleased floor amendments is less than five.
+The summary reports must exclude any floor amendment that the sponsor has indicated, to the

+Revisor of Statutes, is to remain confidential until the sponsor specifically authorizes its release.
+Furthermore, the summary reports must exclude amendments relating to bills for which the total number of unreleased floor amendments is less than five.
 All information provided under this paragraph must be aggregated and reported in a manner that precludes disclosure of the sponsor, the drafter, the date requested or drafted or any substantive aspects of a bill, amendment or order.

-Legislative employees should consult with their office director or the executive director of the Legislative Council for guidance if they have any questions regarding the application or implementation of this policy.
+Committee clerks should consult with the LIO manager for guidance if they have any questions regarding the application or implementation of this policy.